 How and where DEC charities are responding in the Middle East

-Conflict in the Middle East has devastated lives across the region, and millions have fled their homes and are in need of urgent support.
+Conflict in the Middle East has devastated lives across the region.
+Millions of people are in need of urgent support.
 The ceasefire agreement in Gaza provides desperately needed hope and relief for so many people whose lives have been devastated by the conflict.

 How donations are being spent

-Currently DEC charities and their local partners are scaling up their work again, after months of extraordinary months delivering aid.
-Hundreds of trucks of food, medicine and essential supplies have started to enter Gaza, and more are expected to cross in the coming days.
+DEC charities and their local partners are scaling up their work again, after months of extraordinary challenges delivering aid.
+Since the agreement more aid has started to enter Gaza, but sustained access over time is urgently needed.

 Safe access for humanitarian aid is beginning to increase, and DEC charities and their local partners are adapting their programmes to deliver more food, water and medical care.
-Donations to the Middle East Humanitarian Appeal are helping support their vital work.
+Donations to the Middle East Humanitarian Appeal are helping to support their vital work.
+Sustained access for aid is desperately needed.

 Here are some examples of how DEC charities have responded during the ceasefire so far:

-• Several of Plan International’s trucks have now entered Gaza with food and other essential supplies.
-Each truck contains food packets sufficient to provide assistance for 6,000 people in Gaza with food for 5 days.
+• Plan International’s trucks are entering Gaza with food and other essential supplies.
+Each truck contains food packets sufficient to provide 6,000 people in Gaza with food for 5 days.

 • CAFOD have been able to scale up their work in Gaza through their local partner Caritas Jerusalem.
-DEC funds are helping them to deliver vital medical care, and have also supported cash assistance since the conflict escalated.
+DEC funds are helping them to deliver vital medical care and cash assistance.

 • The International Rescue Committee have started to scale up their work since the ceasefire agreement and are providing emergency nutrition support and medicine.